KawaMood/waystones_v3/README.md

 ```
 /function pk_waystones:settings/blacklist_dimensions/add {dimension:"minecraft:the_nether"}
 ```
-📜 Note: in order to see the dimension id you're currently in, you can open the [debug screen (F3)](https://minecraft.wiki/w/Debug_screen), the dimension id is shown bellow the coordinates on the left side.
+📜 Note: in order to see the dimension id you're currently in, you can open the [debug screen (F3)](https://minecraft.wiki/w/Debug_screen), the dimension id is shown below the coordinates on the left side.
 </details>
 <details>
 <summary>Display Waystones Nameplates</summary>